In November 2007, World Soccer printed a list of the ’50 Most Exciting Teenagers On The Planet’ – but how have they fared since?

 It’s probably not a good sign when the football club sounds even more made up than the player.
 Moved to France with Rennes, who then shipped him out on loan to Lens, and he now seems to be travelling around Europe, most recently playing in Sweden and Portugal.

 19. Fabio Coentrao – Benfica

 Left Benfica to join Real Madrid in 2011 but never convinced anyone he was good enough to nail down the left-back spot.

-Still, he won two Champions League titles while earning over a half-century of Portugal caps and he still has 18 months left on his contract at the Bernabeu.
+Still, he won two Champions League titles while earning over a half-century of Portugal caps before finally leaving the Bernabeu on a permanent basis to join Rio Ave.

 20. Marouane Fellaini – Standard Liege

 We can’t actually imagine Fellaini being young, still all elbows and hair but fresh faced.
 It just doesn’t work.
 Went on to become Jose Mourinho’s favourite son.

 Moved to Dynamo Kiev then CSKA Moscow before returning to Brazil.
 The striker tried his luck in Europe once more in Turkey but wound up back in Brazil with Corinthians.

 The attacking midfielder managed a solitary appearance in La Liga with Racing Santander before returning to Peru, where he now plays for the wonderfully named Sport Boys.